 What's the difference between a customer touchpoint and a channel?

-Customer touchpoints and channels are both essential elements within a customer journey.
+Customer experience touchpoints and channels are both essential elements within a customer journey.
 A touchpoint is when a customer interacts with your business, for example, watching a product demonstration, completing a website form or booking a table in a restaurant.
 A channel is the environment in which a customer touchpoint happens.
 This could include your website, a social media channel, or an advertising leaflet.

 Customer touchpoints play a crucial role in defining the experience for your customers.
 Knowing what your touchpoints are can help you improve them and identify areas where you might be missing out on business opportunities.